surfer77/fren-pet-docs/docs/Overview/branding.md

 # Branding

-You can download our branding guideline from [here](/frenpet-brand-guidelines.pdf)
+You can download our branding guideline from [here](/frenpet-brand-guidelines.pdf) and you can download our logos, pets and assets from [here](/assets.zip)